keikhcheung/keikhcheung.github.io/_posts/blog/2020-03-08-Are-we-indeed-smart.md

 1. Convey security and confidentiality when you are using it (experience security);
 2. Enable you to get yourself through the filing process without too much doubt (experience ease); and
-3. Offer less hassle than paper and pen——and quick (experience convenience)!
+3. Offer less hassle than paper and pen—and quick (experience convenience)!

 We can offer you detailed explanations of all the form fields through your preparation for the tax declaration.
 In this way, you may experience ease from the platform when using it, as you have never been provided such clear guidance and pinged by so few doubts.
 However, this will probably lengthen your preparation before you can submit your file because it now consumes your attention and patience at every granular level.
 You would not experience convenience.
 It might even give rise to a repelling sensation within your quick-to-associate mind, that this platform is the devil of bureaucracy incarnate.
 You would detest this platform and label it in your memory as ‘never use again’.